zetian-m/Computer-Vision/README.md

 # Computer-Vision
-A computer-vision project for the university by Constantin Weis, Zetian Mu.
+A computer-vision project for the university by Zetian Zebra.